liumapp/spring-cloud-bus-in-docker/README.md

 * add a rabbitMq user in web pannel , and config the project .

-* after this , you can run hello function of com.liumapp.demo.bus.hello.HelloTest .
+* after this , you can run hello function of HelloTest .

     this will built a connection and put a msg into queue .